-2009 KENTUCKY CHAMBER TOP PRIORITIES Each year the Chamber's six policy committees meet over the summer to research and analyze issues important to the business community.
-From this exercise comes our Kentucky Business Agenda, "Bold Steps."
+2010 KENTUCKY CHAMBER LEGISLATIVE PRIORITIES

+Each year, the Kentucky Chamber's six policy committees meet over the summer to research and analyze issues important to the business community.
+From this exercise comes our Kentucky Business Agenda, "A New Agenda for Kentucky."
 This detailed policy document guides our lobbying efforts in Frankfort and Washington, D.C.
-The Kentucky Chamber government affairs team's primary focus will be on the five goals to transform Kentucky.
-They are: 1 Improve the educational attainment level of Kentuckians.
+This year, the Kentucky Chamber government affairs team's primary focus will be: